8 ways to build a healthy brunch at home

 DIY oatmeal bar

-“A big batch of fiber-rich oatmeal is easy to make in advance and people love to mix and match their own toppings,” says Isabel Maples, RDN, a registered dietitian in Washington, D.C. and spokesperson for the Academy of Nutrition and Dietetics.
+“A big batch of fiber-rich oatmeal is easy to make in advance and people love to mix and match their own toppings,” says Isabel Maples, RDN, a registered dietitian in Virginia, and spokesperson for the Academy of Nutrition and Dietetics.

 Build-it-yourself brunch salads

-If you're like most Americans, you’re probably trying to fit more servings of vegetables into your day.
-Just 10 percent of adults eat the daily recommended amount of fruits and vegetables, according to the Centers for Disease Control and Prevention.
+If you're like many people, you’re probably trying to fit more servings of vegetables into your day.
+Just 10 percent of adults in the United States eat the daily recommended amount of fruits and vegetables, according to the Centers for Disease Control and Prevention.

 Baked veggie frittata

-Cook on the stovetop over medium heat, and when the edges start to set, transfer your skillet to an oven preheated to 350 degrees F. Bake until puffed and cooked through, about 15 to 20 minutes.
+Cook on the stovetop over medium heat, and when the edges start to set, transfer your skillet to an oven preheated to 350°F. Bake until puffed and cooked through, about 15 to 20 minutes.
 “Make it ahead, and serve it at room temperature," Maples suggests.

 Whole-grain banana bread

 A sweet treat that pairs well with coffee, banana bread is a brunch classic.
-No matter what your favorite recipe is, you can lighten up your bread by replacing half the all-purpose flour with whole-wheat flour and reducing the amount of sugar by 25 percent.
+No matter your favorite recipe, you can make it healthier by replacing half the all-purpose flour with whole-wheat flour and reducing the amount of sugar by 25 percent.
+For example, if a dish calls for 1/2 cup sugar, try using 1/4 cup.

 Your guests probably won't notice the extra fiber, but they will like the toasty, nutty flavor of the whole wheat.
 And naturally sweet bananas shine through when you reduce the sugar.

-You can actually lighten up the majority of breakfast baked goods by switching flours and cutting sugar.
+Don’t stop there, though.
+Many breakfast baked goods can be made healthier by switching flours and cutting sugar.
 Pancakes, waffles, and muffins are the best candidates for a morning makeover.
 Add back some of the sweetness and take in extra nutrients by nibbling with a serving of fruit.

 Savory socca

 Go savory and gluten-free with your pancakes by trying socca.
-Similar to a flatbread, socca is a popular French street food made by combining one cup of chickpea flour (sometimes called garbanzo bean flour) with one cup of water and a few pinches of salt.
-Preheat a 12-inch cast iron skillet in an oven set to 450 degrees F. Coat the bottom with a thin layer of olive oil, and bake the dough until set and crisp at the edges, about 15 minutes.
+Similar to a flatbread, socca is a popular French street food made by combining 1 cup of chickpea flour (sometimes called garbanzo bean flour) with 1 cup of water and a few pinches of salt.
+Preheat a 12-inch cast iron skillet in an oven set to 450°F. Coat the bottom with a thin layer of olive oil and bake the dough until set and crisp at the edges, about 15 minutes.

-Top with fresh herbs, slice into wedges and serve warm or at room temperature, with a side of eggs or a simple green salad.
+Top with fresh herbs, slice into wedges, and serve warm or at room temperature, with a side of eggs or a simple green salad.
 Thanks to the chickpeas, this easy and impressive brunch dish is packed with protein, fiber, and folate.
 Don’t be scared off by a new ingredient, either.
-Chickpea flour can be found in most grocery stores and can be used to thicken sauces or bind burgers and also works subbed into baked goods.
+Chickpea flour can be found in most grocery stores and can be used to thicken sauces or bind burgers.
+It also works subbed into baked goods.

 Fruit and yogurt parfaits